 Preservation of and Access to Records Sample Clauses

 Preservation of and Access to Records.
-The Purchaser shall preserve all books and records of the Company transferred as part of the Assets for a period of six (6) years after the Closing Date; provided, however, the Purchaser may destroy any part or parts of such records upon obtaining written consent of the Company for such destruction, which consent shall not be unreasonably withheld, delayed or conditioned.
-Such records shall be made available to the Company and its representatives at all reasonable times during normal business hours of the Purchaser during said six-year period with the right at its expense to make abstracts from and copies thereof.
+The Purchaser shall preserve all books and records of the Seller for a period of six (6) years after the Closing Date; PROVIDED, HOWEVER, Purchaser may destroy any part or parts of such records upon obtaining written consent of Seller for such destruction, which consent shall not be unreasonably withheld.
+Such records shall be made available to Seller and their representatives at all reasonable times during normal business hours of the Seller during said six-year period with the right at their expense to make abstracts from and copies thereof.

 AutoNDA by SimpleDocs